-The Pediatric Emergency Medicine Fellowship at Boston Medical Center, an accredited program established in 1988, is devoted to training highly skilled physicians for leadership roles in this rapidly developing sub-specialty.
-In addition to the superlative clinical experience fellows receive, they also engage in a variety of teaching, administrative and research projects.
-Our fellows have been very successful producing academic publications and presentations.
+The Pediatric Emergency Medicine Fellowship at Boston Medical Center was accredited in 1988.
+We are devoted to training highly skilled physicians for leadership roles in this rapidly developing sub-specialty.
+Our fellows receive strong clinical training and engage in a variety of teaching, administrative and research projects.
 They have become leaders in the field of pediatric emergency medicine.
-The fellows play an active role in all aspects of the Division of Pediatric Emergency Medicine.
-We are extremely flexible in adjusting to the needs and interests of our fellows and see the education of the fellows as a joint effort between fellows and the Division of Pediatric Emergency Medicine.
+We pride ourselves on being extremely flexible in adjusting to the needs and interests of our fellows and see the education of the fellows as a joint effort between fellows and the Division of Pediatric Emergency Medicine.

-The Division of Pediatric Emergency Medicine is part of the Department of Pediatrics at Boston Medical Center and Boston University School of Medicine.
+The Division of Pediatric Emergency Medicine is part of the Department of Pediatrics at Boston Medical Center and Boston University Chobanian & Avedisian School of Medicine.
 Boston Medical Center plays a major role in the care of children in Boston, especially from communities traditionally underserved by the healthcare system.
 Our Pediatrics Department is a leading force in ambulatory pediatrics nationally and an incubator of innovative programs that address pediatric healthcare needs as a comprehensive, multi-faceted challenge.
-Programs addressing housing, literacy, violence and other issues that affect child health have all been developed in our department.
-The Pediatric Emergency Department has always been a major part of Boston Medical Center's commitment to children and an essential part of residency education.
+Programs addressing housing, literacy, violence, and other issues that affect child health have all been developed in our department.
+The Pediatric Emergency Department has always been a major part of Boston Medical Center's commitment to children.

-The Pediatric Emergency Department has twelve rooms for non-acute care, four beds for acute care/observation and a trauma/resuscitation suite.
-BMC is a level one trauma center with level two pediatric designation.
-The Pediatric ED has approximately 29,000 visits per year.
-Our ED also provides on-line medical control for the city of Boston.
+The Pediatric Emergency Department has 22 bed spaces and a trauma/resuscitation suite.
+The Pediatric ED see approximately 25,000 visits per year and provides on-line medical control for the city of Boston.

 Meet the Fellows